CHARLESTON

 Charleston is a fantastic option for a three-day reunion.
 The diverse city has something for everyone, whether you’re a fan of history, southern food or amazing architecture.

 With markets, museums, parks and restaurants creating a vibrant downtown area, you could spend all three days walking the beautiful streets.
-But with the harbor, islands and plantations waiting to be explored, balancing the two will help you make the most of your short, but sweet three days in Charleston, South Carolina.
+But with the harbor, islands and plantations waiting to be explored, balancing the two will help you make the most of your short, but sweet three days in Charleston.

-It would be great to stay at one centrally located hotel, so that that group events are easy to organize and that we have lots of opportunities to spend time together.
+It would be great to stay at one centrally located hotel (Embassy Suites Hotel) so that that group events are easy to organize and that we have lots of opportunities to spend time together.
+The dress code is smart casual.
+No jackets or ties required.
+Shorts are fine for day activities.
+Long pants for evening.

 For those wishing to extend their stay, Charleston is a great fit for golfing families, couples and buddies.
 Perhaps we can organize a round for those interested.
 If golf is not your thing then an alternative “event” can be organized.